I currently work as a quantitative researcher at Citadel Securities, where I joined after graduating from Stanford University.

 A man can do what he wants, but he cannot will what he wills.

-Had I not pursued a scientific career, I would have become a musician.
-Here is a 100 second piano video if you are into that.
+Had I not pursued a career in Science, I would have become a musician.
+I hold a Diplôme d'études musicales from the Conservatoire de Paris.
+Here is a piano video if you are into that (this one is quite short if you are in a rush).

 Come say hi at benzhou [at] stanford [dot] edu